threeport/threeport/docs/docs/sdk/tutorial.md

-  describe    Describe a Threeport Wordpress object get         Get a Threeport Wordpress object help        Help about any command install     Install the Wordpress extension to an existing Threeport control plane
+  describe    Describe a Threeport Wordpress object get         Get a Threeport Wordpress object help        Help about any command install     Install the Wordpress module to an existing Threeport control plane

 Flags:
   -h, --help                      help for wordpress